 Below are some common areas where the different colours are can be used:

-- Warm white – living room, bedroom, hallway
+Warm to Warm white – living room, bedroom, hallway

-- Cool white – kitchen, study, bathroom, cupboard, office, retail
+White to Cool white – kitchen, study, bathroom, cupboard, office, retail

 Mix and Match

 There is no reason why you could not have a mixture in the same setting.
 For example, warm white for the main room lighting and cool white for task lighting over work areas.

 How do I know which one I am buying ?